Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) Personnel may temporarily be granted access to an area to retrieve the vest under the circumstances that the location is not owned by a hostile force.
 Any activities not related to getting a vest and not leaving the area immediately after violates this clause.*

+*c) Engineering Personnel may only use the vest station in order to refill their vests.*

-11) All Corporation Personnel, with the exception of on-duty Security Corps members, must always seek to reside in a location which is considered safe and under no imminent threat, if they are capable of thereof.
+11) All Corporation Personnel, with the exception of on-duty Security and Engineering Personnel, must always seek to reside in a location which is considered safe and under no imminent threat, if they are capable of thereof.

 *a) The one and only exception to this clause is the case of an Red Wolf inside of lower Entity Area; If an Innovation Department Member is on their way to Entity Area to perform a test, and an Red Wolf threat is inside lower Entity Area then the Innovation Department Member and Test Subject must wait in the lounge building until the hostile is dealt with.
 If the Innovation Department Member wants to stop the test instead of waiting, they must verify it first with their escort, after which the TS is to be escorted back to Test Subject Zone as part of Article 3, Section 2, Clause 3, Sub-Clause g.*